rackman404/Multimedia-Desktop-Application/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- Include any change to developmental environment (if no change, leave altered version blank) -->

+if using developmental build
 - Node version : 20.13.1 | Altered Version: N/A
 - Dotnet version : 8.0.302 | Altered Version: N/A
+- Operating System and version:
+- Your application version:

+if using production build
-- Operating System and version : Windows 10 (23H2) | Altered Version: N/A
+- Operating System and version:
 - Your application version: